 We rely on several vendors for our shipping requirements.
 If we are not able to negotiate acceptable pricing and other terms with these vendors or if they experience performance problems or other difficulties, it could negatively impact our operating results and our consumer experience.
 Rising shipping costs and the imposition of surcharges from time to time could negatively impact our operating results.
 In addition, our ability to receive inbound inventory and ship products to consumers and retailers may be negatively affected by inclement weather, fire, flood, power loss, earthquakes, labor disputes, acts of war or terrorism, trade embargoes, customs and tax requirements and similar factors.
 For example, the invasion of Ukraine by Russia in February 2022 temporarily raised costs related to shipping and our supply chain.
 We are also subject to risks of damage or loss during delivery by our shipping vendors.
-If our products are not delivered in a timely fashion or are damaged or lost during delivery, our consumers financial condition, operating results and prospects.
+If our products are not delivered in a timely fashion or are damaged or lost during delivery, our consumers could become dissatisfied and cease shopping on our site or retailer or third-party ecommerce sites that carry our products, which could have an adverse effect on our business, financial condition, operating results and prospects.